joeyholland15/aloofcaterpillars/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  One-for-One allows Hack Reactor students to avoid eating the same meal every day throughout the week, opening the door to an organized trading environment for meals.
+  One-for-One allows Hack Reactor students to avoid eating the same meal every day throughout the week, opening the door to an organized trading environment for food.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

   Our product creates an open marketplace for Hack Reactor students to share meals.
 Gone are the days of eating off of the same menu throughout the week.
 With very limited time, it's hard for students to get creative with their cooking, and even if you're the greatest chef in the world, you'll eventually grow tired of eating the same thing.
 Let's face it, food just tastes better when you didn't make it.

-One-for-One solves this problems by allowing our registered users to view meals that other students have made.
+  One-for-One solves this problem by allowing our registered users to view meals offered up by their peers.
 They can search by certain ingredients and even filter out meals prohibited by various dietary restrictions.
 To keep the market flowing, to request a meal from another user you must also trade one of yours to them.
-A user can view pending requests for its meals, and view the options that those requesting users.
+A user can view pending requests for its meals, and view the options offered by those requesting users.
 Eventually, when that user has decided on the meal they'd like to receive in exchange for their own, the transaction will be confirmed.
-In short, One-for-One spices up lunch and dinner time for students every day of the week.
+In this way, One-for-One spices up lunch and dinner time for students every day of the week.

 ## Problem ##
   > Describe the problem your product solves.